 Will there ever by another unexpected revival of 'Foyle's War'?
 Anthony Horowitz said “It had to come to an end sometime.
 We went from 1940 all the way through to 1947 – and I told countless true stories about the war.
 I felt that there were no more true stories to tell about that period, I’d sort of covered pretty much every area”.

-Since Michael Kitchen will turn 69 in 2017, he will probably not be particularly interested to participate.
-That said, we could contemplate a structure like 'Morse' changing into 'Lewis' and 'Lewis' hanging into 'Endeavour'.
+Since Michael Kitchen will turn 70 in 2018, he will probably not be particularly interested to participate.
+That said, we could contemplate a structure like 'Morse' morphing into 'Lewis' and 'Lewis' hanging into 'Endeavour'.